Point Roberts, Washington: Telecommunications

 Until 1988, Point Roberts telephone numbers were in British Columbia's area code 604 and served by BCTel, the local telephone company for most of British Columbia.
-It was served by the 945 exchange which was officially in area code 206, the area code for most of western Washington, but protected in 604, resulting in the oddity of calls from British Columbia being local calls while calls from Washington and the rest of the United States were billed as international calls.
+It was served by the 945 exchange which was officially in area code 206, the area code for most of western Washington, but protected in 604, resulting in the oddity of calls from the Vancouver, British Columbia metro area being local calls while calls from Washington and the rest of the United States were billed as international calls.
 In 1988, Point Roberts service was severed from BC Tel, and the protection of the 604-945 prefix ended, at the expense of losing the ability to make local calls to any other exchange in either country.
 Along with the rest of Whatcom County, Point Roberts moved to area code 360 in 1995.
 The local regular-service telecom provider is Whidbey Telecom.

 Although Point Roberts is nominally part of the Seattle television market, the only over-the-air stations available in the town come from the Metro Vancouver region and Bellingham, Washington.
 Cable television in Point Roberts was provided by Delta Cable, a subsidiary of Canadian cable company EastLink.
 Delta Cable pulled out of Point Roberts with short notice in August 2019.

 Whidbey Telecom is the broadband Internet provider to residents of Point Roberts.
 In 2019, Whidbey Telecom began construction to provide fiber-optic Internet to Point Roberts.

 Mobile telephone service is provided by a variety of companies, both American and Canadian.